Shanti stupa Dhauli Giri, universal symbol of Lord Buddha

 Ashoka had a special weakness for Dhauli, where the battle was fought.
-The Daya river is claimed to possess turned red with the blood of the numerous deceased once the battle, and enabled Ashoka to appreciate the magnitude of horror related to war.
-He saw to it that Dhauli became a crucial centre of Buddhist activities.
-He engineered many chaityas, stupas and pillars there.
+The Daya river is claimed to possess turned red with the blood of the numerous deceased once the battle and enabled Ashoka to appreciate the magnitude of horror related to war.
+He saw to it that Dhauli became a crucial center of Buddhist activities.
+He engineered many chaityas, stupas, and pillars there.
 He got abodes excavated for the recluse, directions inscribed for officers, expounded the most principles of dandaniti for the general public, provided special standing to his new kingdom together with the stupas at Dhauli.

 On the highest of the hill, a stunning white peace pagoda has been engineered by the Japan Buddha Sangha and therefore the Kalinga Nippon Buddha Sangha within the Seventies.

 The nearby region additionally homes Ashokan edicts and presumably a Stupa at Bhaskareshwar temple at Tankapani road as argued by students.
 The Dhauligiri hills additionally have an ancient Shiva temple that is that the place for mass gathering throughout Shiva Ratri Celebrations.